pArtour/weather-project/README.md

 * Native JavaScript
 * Webpack
 * Axios library

-implementation is done by OOP programming methodology and MVC design pattern for application infrastructure.
+Implementation is done by OOP programming methodology and MVC design pattern for application infrastructure.
 Also all styles are grouped up in different files.